Ebazhanov/linkedin-skill-assessments-quizzes/css/css-quiz.md

 - [ ] blue
 - [ ] red

 #### Q13.
 When elements overlap, they are ordered on the z-axis (i.e., which element covers another).
 The z-index property can be used to specify the z-order of overlapping elements.
-Which set of statements about the z-index property are ture?
+Which set of statements about the z-index property are true?

 - [x] Larger z-index values appear on top of elements with a lower z-index value.
 Negative and positive numbers can be used. z-index can only be used on positioned elements.
 - [ ] Smaller z-index values appear on top of elements with a larger z-index value.
 Negative and positive numbers can be used. z-index must also be used with positioned elements.